20 Irresistible Reasons to Fall in Love with Brittany

 Beaches

-I never got to see St. Malo or any of the beaches sadly.
+I never got to see St. Malo or any of the beaches, sadly.
 I will have to return.
-My trip to Laval was in August and the next month my thesis was due.
+My trip to Laval was in August, and the next month my thesis was due.
 I couldn’t stay longer.
-It was also too expensive on my student budget to travel to St. Malo by train.
+It was also too expensive for my student budget to travel to St. Malo by train.
 I have been told and read that the beaches of Brittany are pristine and striking.
-The beaches are on my bucket list which will also give me the opportunity to visit Juliette again.
+The beaches are on my bucket list, which will also give me the opportunity to visit Juliette again.

 St. Malo